VogtVan/distlab/README.md

 - Zipkin for the collection of traces (Jaeger is also supported)
 - Grafana for the dashboards

-Even though you can use Distlab with any kind of editor, even with notepad, it is recommended to use it with VS Code because it will simplify the installation of the .Net 5.0 platform and bring you the ability to easily debug your simulation.\
+Even though you can use Distlab with any kind of editor, even with notepad, it is strongly recommended to use it with VS Code because it will simplify the installation of the .Net 5.0 platform and bring you the ability to easily debug your simulation.\
 Currently the implementation has to be done in C#, but it is not necessary to have a in depth knowledge of C# to be able to do interesting things, as the coding part strives to be as close to pseudo code as possible.

 # CONCEPTS